What is SSL, and why is it so important?

 A multi-domain SSL certificate is a digital certificate that provides encryption and authentication for multiple domains or websites.

-This certificate allows you to secure multiple websites or domains from a single point, making it an ideal choice for businesses that need to protect multiple sites.
+This certificate allows you to secure multiple websites or domains from a single point, making it an ideal choice for businesses that need to protect various sites.

 Multi-domain certificates also offer visitors the highest level of assurance that their data will remain safe and secure on your website.